By Matthew Levy

-I recently had a conversation with a very successful senior executive that was just told that it can’t just be about results and that if s/he doesn’t become easier to work with and transform relationships with three specific executive peers, s/he’ll be out.
-Luckily, s/he has a coach and has been granted some time to turn it around.
+I recently had a conversation with client that is a very successful senior executive that was just told that he can’t just all be about results and that if he doesn’t become easier to work with and transform relationships with three specific executive peers, he’ll be out.
+Luckily, he has a coach and has been granted some time to turn it around.

-In another case, I spoke with a successful marketing executive with a history of jobs at major consumer brands we all know.
-S/he was known for successful and profitable product launches and was acknowledged by the CMO for being one of the best marketers the company had ever had.
-However, when results really mattered, s/he became a real jerk, pushy and difficult to work with and the noise from others was too high.
-In this case, s/he was fired.
+Another is a successful marketing executive with a history of jobs at major consumer brands we all know.
+She was known for successful and profitable product launches and was acknowledged by the CMO for being one of the best marketers the company had ever had.
+However, when results really mattered, she became pushy and difficult to work with and the noise from others was too high.
+In this case, she was fired.

-In many companies, once you are labeled as difficult or a jerk, you can be on your way out – even if you don’t know it.
+In many companies, once you are labeled as difficult, you can be on your way out – even if you don’t know it.
 Getting results is important, but that’s not enough.
 We must also be great with people.

-But, as you know, being a softy is not the answer.
-In a third company, and a fourth now that I think of it, both CEOs are just too allowing, tolerating executives to do as they wish and not what is best for the business.
+But, as you know, being a softy is often not the answer.
+Two CEOs come to mind, both are just too allowing, tolerating executives to do as they wish and not what is best for the business.
 Result are suffering.

 Here are three practical skills that you can apply immediately to be more self aware and more effective in getting the results you seek.

 Our relationships are the foundation of our accomplishments, and respect is the foundation of any relationship.
 So if respect is missing, results will suffer.
 People are pretty transparent: we don’t hide lack of respect well.
 If we know we don’t respect the person we are about to speak with, we shouldn’t have the conversation until we find a way to honor the other person.